Reptile Skin Infections

 Stage 1

-In the mild stage, the infection is localized and may only have skin discoloration or swelling.
-If left untreated, the infection can progress to a more severe state which may involve open sores or lesions as well as other symptoms such as excessive scratching or rubbing.
+In the mild stage, the infection is localized and can only have skin discoloration or swelling.
+If left untreated, the infection can progress to a more severe state which can involve open sores or lesions as well as other symptoms such as excessive scratching or rubbing.

 Stage 2

 In the moderate stage, the infection is more widespread and can have open sores or lesions.
-These lesions may ooze a malodorous discharge or have skin crusting or scabbing.
-Your reptile might also have changes with their behavior such as listlessness or lethargy.
+These lesions could ooze a malodorous discharge or have skin crusting or scabbing.
+Your reptile might also have behavioral changes such as listlessness or lethargy.

 Stage 3